danielnaber/oxygen-languagetool-plugin/README.md

 Major limitations, as this is just a prototype:

-* requires a [LanguageTool](https://languagetool.org) server running on localhost, port 8081 (HTTP, not HTTPS)
+* Requires a [LanguageTool](https://languagetool.org) server (2.9 or later)
+  running on localhost, port 8081 (HTTP, not HTTPS).
 * Simply checks anything not inside XML tags (has no advanced logic how to transform XML to plain text, as needed by LanguageTool).
 As the logic for text extraction is different in Author mode and Text mode, this can sometimes lead to different error messages in both modes.
-* The LanguageTool whitespace checks (e.g. double whitespace) have been disabled, as these are not useful without more knowledge about the XML.
-* uses the default language configured for the spell checker (ignores `lang` attributes)
+* Uses the default language configured for the spell checker (ignores `lang` attributes).
-* in text mode, XML comments are ignored
+* In text mode, XML comments are ignored.
-* in text mode, it will not properly work on XML that is not well-formed
+* In text mode, it will not properly work on XML that is not well-formed.
-* switching between tabs can sometimes lead to the same error showing up more than once in the context menu
+* Switching between tabs can sometimes lead to the same error showing up more than once in the context menu.
-* tested with Oxygen 16.1 only
+* Tested with Oxygen 16.1 only.

 Thanks to [Oxygen XML](http://www.oxygenxml.com) for providing me with a free license.